dougpowers/vim-mapper/README.md

 ## 💾 Installation
 Vim-Mapper can be installed by going to the [releases](https://github.com/dougpowers/vim-mapper/releases) page and downloading the latest binaries for your operating system.

-Vim-Mapper currently supports 64-bit Windows and Linux via GTK, GDK, and Cairo.
+Vim-Mapper currently supports 64-bit Windows natively and Linux via GTK, GDK, and Cairo.
 Most Linux distributions with GUIs include these libraries by default.

 ## ☑ Features
 - Easy text node creation and navigation for rapid creation of related textual information